How LULU (Lululemon Athletica) Makes Money in 2025: A Deep-Dive With Income Statement

 - Net Income: $371M (-5.6% YoY, 14.7% net margin)

-What Drives Lululemon's Money Machine?
+What Drives LULU's Money Machine?

-Visualizing Lululemon's Financial Flows
+Visualizing LULU's Financial Flows

 The Sankey chart below visualizes how each dollar flows from gross revenue, through costs and expenses, down to net income.
 This helps investors spot where value is created, what areas weigh on profits, and how efficiently the company operates.